ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="2hrs"}

 Index Lifecycle Management (ILM) is a great feature of Elasticsearch.
 It allows you to proactively manage your indices to make efficient use of resources, both in terms of storage and search capabilities.
-For example, if an application needs to store 30 days of events, ILM can be used to create an index called “events”, which can be written to and queried easily, but in reality consists of thirty separate indexes in the background.
-Older indexes can be made “read only” and optionally optimized, and when they reach the age of 30 days, deleted.
+For example, if an application needs to store 30 days of events, ILM can be used to create an index called “events”, which can be written to and queried easily, but in reality consists of thirty separate indices in the background.
+Older indices can be made “read only” and optionally optimized, and when they reach the age of 30 days, deleted.

 Lifecycle rules can be defined, including:

 - When creating a new index: by age, data volume, or document count.
-- Whether to make older indexes “read only”.
+- Whether to make older indices “read only”.
-- Whether to change the shard count of older indexes.
+- Whether to change the shard count of older indices.
-- Setting the priority of each index, which defines the order in which indexes are restored on node reboots.
+- Setting the priority of each index, which defines the order in which indices are restored on node reboots.
 - If and when older data is deleted.

 ILM is very flexible and feature-rich.
 For a full description of its capabilities, see the [ILM overview](https://www.elastic.co/guide/en/elasticsearch/reference/current/overview-index-lifecycle-management.html).